masolimano/maneage/README-hacking.md

      finishing this checklist and doing your first commit.

- - **Gnuastro**: GNU Astronomy Utilities (Gnuastro) is currently a dependency of the pipeline which will be built and used.
+ - **Gnuastro**: GNU Astronomy Utilities (Gnuastro) is currently a dependency of the template which will be built and used.
 The main reason for this is to demonstrate how critically important it is to version your scientific tools.
 If you don't need Gnuastro for your research, you can simply remove the parts enclosed in marked parts in